Skip to content Skip to footer navigation

 You might not need as much capacity as you think ... most of us only wash about 3.5kg of laundry at a time

-So you might be OK with a smaller washer, just pack more in it.
+So you might be OK with a smaller washer if you just pack more in it.
 CHOICE experts recommend that when using the cottons program you can wash as much laundry as you can literally stuff in.
 Don't worry if you can barely shut the door on a front loader!

-But if you are looking at a gargantuan machine, then make sure it'll actually fit in your laundry.
-And that will mean different things depending on whether you're buying a top loader or front loader.
+But if you are looking at a gargantuan machine, then you should make sure it'll actually fit in your laundry.
+That will mean different things depending on whether you're buying a top loader or front loader.

 Do bigger washing machines cost more to run?

-A larger machine will not only cost you more to buy, but will cost more to run in both water and energy.
-So it's important to buy the right size of washing machine for your family, and not go overboard if you're not going to use the larger capacity.
+A larger machine will not only cost you more to buy, but will cost you more in both water and energy.
+So it's important to buy the right size of washing machine for your family, and not go too big – think Goldilocks and go for 'just right'.

-It also means that when buying a large machine, it's even more important that you choose one that scores well on water and energy efficiency in our CHOICE reviews.
+It also means that when buying a large machine, it's even more important that you choose one that scores well on water and energy efficiency.

 Which washing machine brand should you buy?

-There are a handful of brands synonymous with washing machines that have likely cropped up in your research, including big names such as Samsung, Bosch, Fisher & Paykel, Miele, LG and Westinghouse.
+A number of brands have likely cropped up in your research, including big names such as Samsung, Bosch, Fisher & Paykel, Miele, LG and Westinghouse.

 Our experts test machines from all of these brands and more, and we certainly find that some are better than others.